mikespyofficial/medal-count-app/README.md

 3. Jest and react testing library is used for testing.
 We won't focus on e2e or multi-browser testing as part of this exercise.
 4. I could have utilized server components more, but currently there's no easy way to test those, so avoided the complexity for this exercise.
 5. I assumed that responsive or resizable country flags is not a requirement.
+6. I could have (and should have) used a dedicated table component or at least split out the individual list items to avoid repetition, but kept things in a single file due to time constraints.
+7. No state management was used, again to keep things simple.
+State management could have been used to track sorting, instead of relying on props.
+8. UI is an approximation to the original screenshot and not a strict pixel perfect reproduction.
+Things like spacing, color and fonts might not be accurate.
+This is purely to stay within the 3 hours.
+9. There are improvements to be made to the loading and error states, both from a technical and UX perspective.
+10. No extensive testing was performed.
+11. Only latest browsers supported.

+# NextJs

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).